ytakefuji/openai/README.md

 5. run the following command on terminal:

 $ python -m Bard "use google phrase search with 'yoshiyasu takefuji' and find who is yoshiyasu takefuji?"

+# Exercises
+1. Interacting with ChatGPT, EdgeGPT and Bard makes a cookie editor in Python for Chrome on your OS to show all information of cookies and extract the value of "__Secure-1.PSID".